Rev. Plummer T. Hall House

-Rev. Plummer T. Hall House, also known as the Hall-Jackson House, is a historic home located near Raleigh, Wake County, North Carolina.
+Rev. Plummer T. Hall House, also known as the Hall-Jackson House, is a historic home located in Oberlin Village in Raleigh, North Carolina.
 It was built between 1880 and 1893, and is a one-story, Queen Anne-style frame cottage.
 An office or study addition was built about 1900.
 It was the home of a locally prominent African-American family.

 It was listed on the National Register of Historic Places in 2002.